jsbaan/jsbaan.github.io/index.md

 I am interested in understanding how large language models represent uncertainty, and if we can disentangle uncertainty that arises from the data (e.g., underspecified, subjective or ambiguous language) from uncertainty related to a model (e.g., lack of knowledge or reasoning).
 Ultimately, I think that uncertainty should power better decision-making.

 I am part of the [Dialogue Modeling Group](https://dmg-illc.github.io/dmg/) in Amsterdam and [MaiNLP](https://mainlp.github.io/) at LMU in Munich.
-Previously, I interned at the [Allen Institute for Artificial Intelligence](https://allenai.org/) in Seattle and spent a few years as ML engineer at DPG Media working on large scale news recommendation.
+Previously, I interned at the [Allen Institute for Artificial Intelligence](https://allenai.org/) in Seattle and spent 2.5 years as ML engineer at DPG Media working on large scale news recommendation.

 ### News